 Why have Twitter posts increased in price so much?
 Brands are starting to leverage the strength of each channel.
 Twitter’s strength lies in its strong B2B presence.
 B2B influencers use the text-based channel to post about industry trends, news and professional advice.
 Twitter influencers often have an engaged audience and, as a result, have become a popular choice for brands.

 The average cost of a sponsored Twitter post by audience size

 As mentioned, the size of an influencer’s fan base plays a role in compensation too.
 Influencers are broken into groups based on the number of followers they have.
 The tiers are as follows:

 Macro-influencer: 200,000-499,999 followers

 Ready to work with a Twitter influencer?
-Before you reach out, review the State of Influencer Earnings 2022 report from IZEA today.
+Before you reach out, review The State of Influencer Earnings today.
 You’ll get an in-depth analysis of the influencer marketing economy and learn what it means for your brand’s marketing budget.